MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/extend/supported-messages-entities-plugin.md

 ---
-title: "Supported messages and entities for plug-ins (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Supported messages and entities for plug-ins (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
-description: "The topic contains information about the message and entity combinations that support execution of plug-ins for Dynamics 365 for Customer Engagement (online) Customer Engagement." ms.custom: on-premise ms.date: 2/5/2019 ms.reviewer:
+description: "The topic contains information about the message and entity combinations that support execution of plug-ins for Dynamics 365 Customer Engagement (on-premises)." ms.custom: on-premise ms.date: 2/5/2019 ms.reviewer: